Below are a list of our current beekeeping courses.

 This introductory course is delivered in two parts – theory and practical – which both last eight weeks.

-The Theory Course is covered in a series of eight evening classroom lectures with study resources available online.
-The theory course includes:
+The theory course is covered in a series of eight evening classroom lectures with study resources available online.
+This includes:

 - Basic beekeeping theory